 Understanding CBD labels is made even more complicated by the fact that the

-Instead, it’s up to you, the consumer, to do your research or rely on third-party testing to determine if a CBD product is legit and what’s in it.
+Instead, it’s up to you, the consumer, to do your research or rely on third-party testing to determine the quality and contents of a particular CBD product.

 First, you need a rundown on cannabis vocabulary.